 Microreactor geometry design and simulation

-Three different geometries were studied in silico via Comsol Multiphysics 5.3® for the torus microreactor.
+Three different geometries for the torus microreactor were studied in silico via Comsol Multiphysics 5.3®.
 Figure 1 shows such geometries, namely, one-loop, two-horizontal-loop, and two-vertical-loop microreactors.
 For each microreactor, the Computational Fluid Dynamics (CFD) and Magnetic Field, no current (MF) modules of Comsol® were coupled to simultaneously simulate the hydrodynamics and impact of the imposed magnetic fields, respectively.
 To evaluate the impact of magnetic fields on the transport of the individual nanoparticles, the Particle Tracing (PT) module was implemented solely for the one-loop microreactor.